millarde/kerfguitars/src/pages/products/index.md

   blurbs:
     - image: /img/coffee.png
       text: >
-        The *Drag Queen*: This one is not an original *kerf* but has been given the kerf treatment.
+        The **Drag Queen**: This one is not an original kerf but has been given the kerf treatment.
 We bought it from a maker on the Facebook marketplace for $300.
-It had good bones (Fender licensed neck and tuners, brass bridge, and a sweet Tonerider pickup) but was a bit unattractive (finish already chipping, ferrules were not in line, had an odd, unnecessary pick guard and had some string/fret buzz).
+It had good bones (Fender licensed neck and tuners, brass saddles, and a sweet Tonerider pickup) but was a bit unattractive (finish already chipping, ferrules were not in line, had an odd, unnecessary pick guard and had some string/fret buzz).
 We took it apart, stripped and refinished the body in that gorgeous pink sparkle and fixed the buzz.
 That finish cost about $50 (pink, pink glitter and 2k clear).